Protecting your eyes in the tanning bed – here’s why it matters

 UV penetration through the eyelids

-Studies show that UVA can penetrate closed eyelids and reach the lens and retina.
-Proper protection must cover the entire eye surface – not just the eyelids.
+Studies show that UVA radiation can penetrate the eyelids and reach deeper eye structures.
+Protection must therefore cover the entire eye surface, not just the eyelids.

 Health consequences: what can happen?